ALL STATE DATA UPDATED FOR 2022!

-As the table shows, New Jersey is just slightly ahead at all three levels – Initial Application, Reconsideration, and Hearing.
+As the table shows, New Jersey is ahead at the Initial Application, and Hearing level.
+However, a touch behind at the Reconsideration level.

 New Jersey Initial Application Approval Over Time

-As the table and the below chart show, New Jersey has declining to match the national average of Initial Applications going back to at least 2010.
-In 2018, New Jersey ranked 22nd in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, New Jersey has been slightly increasing above the national average of Initial Applications going back to at least 2011.
+In 2021, New Jersey ranked 20th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have Declined in New Jersey over the last few years, they still are slightly above the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 New Jersey Reconsideration Approval Over Time

-As the table and the below chart indicate, New Jersey has been declining, approaching the national average when it comes to Approvals at the Reconsideration level.
-In 2018, New Jersey ranked 23rd in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, New Jersey has been declining, dropping below the national average when it comes to Approvals at the Reconsideration level.
+In 2021, New Jersey ranked 35th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 New Jersey Hearings Approval Over Time